-Make comparison between the strong entity and weak entity.
+Make a comparison between the strong entity and the weak entity.

-How strong and weak entity sets represented in E-R diagram?
-Explain with example.
+How are strong and weak entity sets represented in the E-R diagram?
+Explain with an example.

 When is the concept of entity used in data modelling?

 Define the terms owner entity, weak entity, identifying relationship, partial key.